 Use the web-registration system to view any permissions entered on the system for you by clicking the "Registration Status " link on the " Registration Main Menu".
 Students can also choose to waitlist for a closed course.

 Students who are already registered for a course may choose to audit the course.
 Courses may be audited (no credit or grade is given) subject to the approval of the head of the department offering the course.
 Tuition and fees apply the same as if credit is given.
-Forms may be obtained from the the Office of Records and Registration.
+Forms may be obtained by contacting the the Office of Records and Registration at email@example.com.

 A pass-fail grading option is available to any regularly enrolled junior or senior in good standing.
 A maximum of six pass-fail courses may be applied toward graduation and are restricted to free elective courses only.
 General education classes, and those required for a major or minor, may not be taken under the pass-fail option.
 No graduate courses may be elected for pass-fail credit.
 A student who wishes to elect this option should fill out a pass-fail form and submit it to the University Advising and Career Development Center, 200 McKenny Hall.